 - The Simple Life Is Simple: The pastoral opera Acis and Galatea and the ode L'Allegro, Il Penseroso ed Il Moderato use this trope almost throughout (and use it gloriously).

 - Take Me Instead: In Jephtha, Hamor offers to be sacrificed in place of his fiancée Iphis.

 - Tear Jerker: The Messiah moved him to tears.
 Apparently he actually had a kind of religious/supernatural experience after its first performance, when he looked again at the music and supposedly saw the face of God staring back at him.

 - Urban Legend: King George II did not rise to his feet upon hearing the "Hallelujah Chorus," nor indeed is there any clear evidence he was even at the premiere.
 But thanks to the legend, it's become a concert tradition for the audience to follow suit.

-- Also, the story is sometimes told that Handel composed the "Water Music" to earn his way back into the king's favor after a falling-out.
-In fact, the king specifically commissioned the piece in order to counter the growing popularity of his son, the Prince of Wales (later George II), with whom—like pretty much all Hanoverian monarchs and their eldest sons—he had had a falling-out.
+- Also, the story is sometimes told that Händel composed the "Water Music" to earn his way back into the king's favor after a falling-out.
+In fact, George I specifically commissioned the piece in order to counter the growing popularity of his son, the Prince of Wales (later George II), with whom—like pretty much all Hanoverian monarchs and their eldest sons—he had had a falling-out.

 - The Vamp: Dalila in Samson, and the title character in Alcina, who seduces knights, gets bored of them, and turns them into... anything that comes to mind.

 - War Is Hell: The aria 'War, he sung, is toil and trouble' in Alexander's Feast.